 History of the School

 Restoration of the Old Palace began in 1864 and the ruins of the 14th century hall were transformed into a church within 14 months.
-Although the nuns educated a small number of orphans on site almost immediately, it was not until 1872 that young girls from St Leonards were brought over to be the first pupils at the school.
-The Old Palace was also the order’s Novitiate, that part of the convent devoted to the Novices (those of the religious order who were in training).
+Although the nuns educated a small number of orphans on site almost immediately, it was not until 1872 that young girls from St Leonards were brought over to be the first pupils at the School.

 In 1953 the schools at St Leonards-on-Sea and Mayfield merged to form St Leonards-Mayfield School.
 Pupils remained at St Leonards up to the age of 13 and then transferred to Mayfield to continue their education to 18.
 In 1975 the junior school at St Leonards closed and Mayfield became the school it is today, educating girls from 11 to 18.